glciampaglia/knowledge_linker/docs/log.markdown

 Presented all these results to Fil and Sandro, who found them very encouraging.
 Agreed that we may try to go for a WWW submission (WWW'15 is in Florence, incidentally).

+## Wed Jul  2 18:16:36 EDT 2014

+Stopped for a while to add entries to this log as I moved to the weekly lab notebook on Drive, but better to keep the two in sync.

+In April, showed the results to Johan and Luis and agreed on publication strategy.
+Started working on a short submission for Nature (again!) and completed a draft after having gotten back from Italy to renew the visa in June.
+Relaunched a closure job to recompute the calibration data with the full DW-NOMINATE data and also launched computed an additional confusion matrix with data about Best Movie Oscar awards and their directors.

+Today relaunched the closure to complete the last jobs that took too long on the previous run and were killed by the queue manager.